josmar-crwdstffng/angular/devtools/docs/overview.md

 ### Update property value

 Like Chrome DevTools, the properties view allows you to edit the value of an input, output, or another property.
 Right-click on the property value.
-If edit functionality is available for this value type, you'll see a text input.
+If edit functionality is available for this value type, you will see a text input.
 Type the new value and press `Enter`.

 ![update property](assets/update-property.png)